-In 2010, St. Joseph Health was a 16-hospital health system in three (3) states, with disparate healthcare technology management programs in each region and location.
-Costs of the various hospital clinical technology programs were on the rise, especially due to ballooning third-party arrangements and costly service contracts.
+In 2010, St. Joseph Health was a 16-hospital health system in three (3) states, with disparate hospital asset management programs in each region and location.
+Costs of the various hospital asset management programs were on the rise, especially due to ballooning third-party arrangements and costly service contracts.

 A system-wide strategic initiative led by Deloitte identified healthcare technology management as a major opportunity for the health system.
 Consequently, Tech Knowledge Associates (TKA) was launched under the auspices of the Innovation Institute, with the express purpose of consolidating the various SJH biomedical programs, and reducing SJH’s risk and costs, while improving service levels.

 For seven years, TKA has provided SJH with a full-risk healthcare technology management service model, with highly significant associated operating.
 The long-term agreement covers both current and future hospital assets, and fully covers catastrophic equipment failures of every type.
 TKA’s unique business model – supported by the Innovation Institute’s capital structure – allows us to stand behind the accelerated operating cost reductions and catastrophic equipment guarantee over the life of the agreement.

 As part of the employee value proposition in service to SJH, TKA employed all existing clinical engineering staff from each hospital, and recruited additional staff/expertise to eliminate costly service contracts and reduce costs.
 This approach allows for a rapid service ramp-up and aligned incentives down to the technician level.

 From program inception until the end of March 2019, the TKA healthcare technology management program has saved St. Joseph Health hospitals $58.5 million.